nhm-usgs/docker-images/app/README.md

 # Building a Specific Release

-The `Dockerfile` is accepts a `release` parameter, which can be used to build a specific container version.
+The `Dockerfile` accepts a `release` parameter, which can be used to build a specific container version.
 Currently, there are two versions of the container: `stable` (intended for production), and `unstable` (for development).
 The Docker Compose build defaults to `stable` (if the `release` parameter is not provided in the build).
 To build the `unstable` release, run:

 ```
 docker-compose build --build-arg release=unstable